 What is indigenous film?

-Indigenous films are works created by individuals or groups of people who identify as belonging to a particular people or place.
-Indigeneity can be characterised by language, spiritual beliefs, a close connection to the land and unique cultural practices.
+Indigenous films are works created by individuals or groups of people who self-identify as indigenous.
+Indigenous peoples are also known as Native Peoples, First Peoples or Tribal Peoples and are characterised by language, enduring spiritual and cultural beliefs and practices and a close connection to lands and/or territories.

 ‘How does your native soul inform your work?’